 9.1 If Progress reasonably believes that any of the Staff are unsuitable to undertake work in respect of the Agreement, it may, by giving written notice to the Supplier:

-9.1.1 refuse admission to the relevant person(s) to Progress’s premises;
+9.1.1 refuse admission to the relevant person(s) to any of Progress’s premises;

-9.1.2 direct the Supplier to end the involvement in the provision of the Goods and/or Services of the relevant person(s); and/or
+9.1.2 direct the Supplier to end the involvement of that member of Staff in the provision of the Goods and/or Services; and/or

-9.1.3 require that the Supplier replace any person removed under this clause with another suitably qualified person and procure that any security pass issued by Progress to the person removed is surrendered,
+9.1.3 require that the Supplier replace any person removed under this clause with another suitably qualified person and procure that any security pass issued by Progress to the unsuitable member of Staff removed is surrendered,

 and the Supplier shall comply with any such notice.